POPWorldMedia/POPForums/README.md

 * .NET v6.
 * npm and Node.js to build the front-end.
 * AzureKit optionally requires Redis for two-level cache, Azure Search for Search.
+* AzureKit optionally requires an Azure Storage account for queues and Azure Functions.
 * ElasticKit optionally requires ElasticSearch for search.
 * Works great on Windows and Linux.